Kepler-1708 b-i is likely undetectable with HST: Introduction

 Although both candidates were first flagged via analysis of \kepler{} data \citep{teacheyHEKVIDearth2017, kippingExomoonSurvey702022}, Kepler-1625 b-i has already enjoyed follow up examination with HST \citep{teacheyEvidenceLargeExomoon2018}.
 These WFC3 observations added weight to the moon interpretation, but did not cleanly settle the issue due to the observations not covering the moon's egress and uncertainty in removal of transit-long systematics.
 Further analyses of the same data both recovered the moon signal \citep{hellerAlternativeInterpretationExomoon2019} and questioned it \citep{kreidbergNoEvidenceLunar2019}, leaving the status of the candidate unresolved.

 \kepbi{} by contrast is the newest member of the catalog of potential exomoons and has not yet been observed by any facility besides \kepler{}.
-At first pass, the natural next step for confirming and potentially characterizing this candidate would be to observe the next transit of \kepb{} with HST, a far more powerful observatory.
-This impression grows stronger when comparing Kepler-1708 b and Kepler-1625 b: their host magnitudes ({\it J}=14.43, {\it J}=14.36, respectively) and transit durations (19.13 and 18.82 hours, respectively) are very similar, so presumably a similar observation as \citet{teacheyEvidenceLargeExomoon2018} modified to include a baseline long enough to catch moon ingress/egress should be decisive.
+At first pass, the natural next step for confirming and potentially characterizing this candidate would be to observe the next transit of \kepb{} with a more powerful observatory.
+Since this hypothetical attempted recovery would rely on sub-ppt precision time series photometry, HST is the singularly capable facility for the job (prior to JWST's science operations).
+This impression of HST's capability grows stronger when comparing Kepler-1708 b and Kepler-1625 b: their host magnitudes ({\it J}=14.43, {\it J}=14.36, respectively) and transit durations (19.13 and 18.82 hours, respectively) are very similar, so presumably a similar observation as \citet{teacheyEvidenceLargeExomoon2018} modified to include a baseline long enough to catch moon ingress/egress should be decisive.
 However, we found that due to the smaller size of the moon and the compactness of its orbit, the same systematics which complicated analysis of Kepler-1625 b-i would likely doom any attempted recovery of \kepbi{}.

-To reach this conclusion, we created synthetic WFC3 light curves of the \kepb{} system under the assumption the moon exists, then fit these light curves with two models, one which considered a planet and a moon, and one which considered only a planet.
-We then compared the Bayesian evidence of each fit to determine how likely we were to correctly recover the moon.
+To reach this conclusion, we first considered the likely transit geometries of the system in the upcoming epoch, then created synthetic WFC3 light curves of the \kepb{} system under the assumption the moon exists.
+We fit these light curves with two models, one which considered a planet and a moon, and one which considered only a planet, then compared summary statistics comparing the models to determine how likely we were to correctly disentangle the moon from the planet.
 Justification for each step of this procedure and discussion about which known systematics were left out of our artificial observations follow below.